Leodelson/Bike-Sales-Project/README.md

 #### Region by Income: The Bike Sales Company should target customers living in North America  more, and then followed by Europe and Pacific.
 #### Education by Income: The Bike Sales Company should target customers with Bachelors Dregree more, and then followed by Graduate Degree and Partial College.
 ## Conclusion
+#### This Bike Sales Analysis project provides insights into customer income based on marital status, commute distance, occupation, region, and education.
+These insights help the company identify target audiences for social media ads and make informed business decisions."